 FogAtLas architecture & models

-The following figure shows the FogAtlas high level architecture.
-FogAtlas components are highlighted in green.
+The following figure shows the FogAtlas main components with their interactions.

-The whole FogAtlas services are based on two models, one describing the resources to be allocated and one modelling the applications to be deployed on those resources.
+The whole FogAtlas is based on two models, one describing the distributed infrastructure and one modelling an application as a graph of microservices.
 The following figures present both of them.

 FogAtlas infrastructure and application models (high level)

 Each Region (either Cloud or Fog) hosts Compute Nodes and offers External Endpoints (i.e. data sources like sensors or services offered by external providers).
 Compute Nodes host Microservices that in turn compose the Applications.